-Two years after losing his

-airplane, the Captain had his eye on a Honda 900 motorcycle and he was willing to sell his classic 1968 T-bird with suicide doors to get the down payment.
+Two years after losing his airplane, the Captain had his eye on a Honda 900 motorcycle and was willing to sell his classic 1968 T-bird to get the down payment.
 At that time in my life I can't say I was a thrill seeker, but I loved fast moving means of transportation like airplanes and motorcycles, so I didn't try to talk him out of getting a motorcycle.